-Ms. Sheila G. Blackshear, MS, CAAP Director, EEO and Affirmative Action Office of Accountability and Compliance 620 West Lexington Street, 5th Floor Baltimore, MD 21201 Telephone: 410-706-2281 Email: sheila.blackshear@umaryland.edu b.
-The Title IX Coordinator is responsible for (1) overseeing UMB's response to Prohibited Sex Discrimination inquiries and complaints, and identifying and addressing ongoing problems revealed by such complaints; (2) conducting, or designating an individual(s) to conduct, reviews and/or investigations of complaints of Prohibited Sex Discrimination; (3) overseeing educational programs and training related to Prohibited Sex Discrimination issues for students, faculty and staff; (4) ensuring that appropriate policies and procedures are in place for responding to complaints of Prohibited Sex Discrimination against students, faculty and staff, and (5) working with local law enforcement to ensure coordinated responses to Prohibited Sex Discrimination complaints.
+Ms. Mikhel A. Kushner, JD, MSW Executive Director, Diversity and Inclusion Office of Accountability and Compliance 620 West Lexington Street, 5th Floor Baltimore, MD 21201 Direct Telephone: 410-706-1852 Email: mikhel.kushner@umaryland.edu b.
+The Title IX Coordinator is responsible for (1) overseeing UMB's response to Prohibited Sex Discrimination inquiries and complaints, and identifying and addressing ongoing problems revealed by such complaints; (2) conducting, or designating an individual(s) to conduct, reviews and/or investigations of complaints of Prohibited Sex Discrimination; (3) overseeing educational programs and training related to Prohibited Sex Discrimination issues for students, faculty and staff; (4) ensuring that appropriate policies and procedures are in place for responding to complaints of Prohibited Sex Discrimination against students, faculty and staff; and (5) working with local law enforcement to ensure coordinated responses to Prohibited.
+Sex Discrimination complaints.